 In 1990 and 1994, they appeared as a six-ship team flying the A-4SU Skyhawk.
 It had been intended that the Black Knights fly the F-16 in the year 2000, but too few aircraft had been delivered.
 The team therefore flew a display comprising four A-4s and two F-16As.
 The F-16s produced red smoke – the only occasion where the Black Knights used coloured smoke.

 The Black Knights returned in 2008 with six F-16Cs for three performances in Singapore and one in Thailand.
 Their second stint on the F-16C was in 2014 and 2015, when they flew at two displays in Singapore (including one celebrating the nation’s 50th anniversary) as a six-ship team, and two foreign shows (the Australian International Airshow and LIMA) as a two-ship team comprising Black Knights #5 and #6, the team’s soloists.

 The Black Knights’ display begins with all six jets performing a bomb burst to split into individual elements, following which the two solo pilots perform a sequence of opposition manoeuvres.
 The jets then re-join for several minutes of formation aerobatics before splitting down again for more dynamic solo, two-ship and four-ship manoeuvres.
 This includes the Double Inverted Wrap – the Black Knights are the only team in the world to attempt this in fly-by-wire aircraft.
 All six aircraft reform for the final few manoeuvres of the display.
 Highlights include:

 - Opening Curtain (six-ship downwards bomb burst)

 - Classic Hit (one vs. one opposition pass)

 - Line Abreast Loop to Diamond Twist Cut (four-ship line abreast loop with formation change to diamond, and sneak pass)

-- Criss-cross (four-ship opposition break, then two-ship opposition break)
+- Criss-cross (four-ship opposition break, then two-ship opposition Derry turns)

 - Palm Split (four-ship upwards bomb burst)